MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning

 \textbf{Benchmarks}.
-We select two typical benchmarks for evaluation following literature~\cite{alipourfard2017cherrypick, fekry2020tune, li2025loftune}. \textit{1) TPC-H}, a decision support benchmark with 22 queries designed to simulate business-oriented ad-hoc queries and concurrent data modifications. \textit{2) TPC-DS}, a comprehensive benchmark with 99 queries aimed at evaluating decision support systems.
-We utilize two data sizes (100GB and 600GB) for both TPC-H and TPC-DS benchmarks, resulting in four workloads based on the combination of benchmarks and data sizes.
+We mainly evaluate \sys on two typical benchmarks following literature~\cite{alipourfard2017cherrypick, fekry2020tune, li2025loftune}. \textit{1) TPC-H}, a decision support benchmark with 22 queries designed to simulate business-oriented ad-hoc queries and concurrent data modifications. \textit{2) TPC-DS}, a comprehensive benchmark with 99 queries for evaluating decision support systems.
+We utilize two data sizes (100 and 600GB) for both TPC-H and TPC-DS, resulting in four benchmark/data-size combinations.

+In addition, we use DSB~\cite{ding2021dsb} for the query-shift analysis in Section~\ref{sec:exp_query_shift}, because it supports controlled workload generation.

 \textbf{Environment}.
 We conducted the experiments using Spark 3.4.4 on the OpenEuler 22.03 operating system~\cite{openEuler}.
 To simulate tuning and knowledge transfer across different hardware environments, experiments were conducted on eight hardware scenarios, varying in node count (2 or 3), CPU cores (32 or 64), and memory (128GB or 256GB), as shown in Table~\ref{tab:hardware_scenarios}.
 Unless otherwise specified, Scenario A serves as the default hardware environment for our evaluations.